DomtronVox/NodeJSIRCBot/Plugin_Dev.md

 ### Events That Are Listened For
 The following events are listened for by the basic plugins included in this repository and will accomplish the described task(s).

-* No events as of yet.
+* 'message'
+    * message_logger: appends the message to a channel log.

 # Appendices
 ## Appendix A - Message Object
-A message object is passed to plugins every time a message is received from the server.
+A message object is passed to plugins every time a message is received from a server.
 The message object is a dictionary with 7 key/value pairs:

 * 'prefix' - The prefix encodes information about the message like the channel, the sever, command codes, and the user sending the message.
 I believe the contents of the prefix varies between irc networks.
 * 'nick' - The nickname of the sender.
 This will be server if the message was sent by the server.
 * 'username' - The username of the sender.
 This will be server if the message was sent by the server.
 * 'channel' - The channel from which the message originated.
-This will be an empty string if the message was sent by the server.
+This will be the bot's name if the message was sent by the server.
-* 'command' - The command labeled on the message.
+* 'command' - The IRC command labeled on the message.
 See the 'Commands' sub-section for a summery of commands and links to more information.
 * 'body' - the actual message that was sent.
 * 'full_message' - The full message received from the server with no alterations.